 Besides affordability, another reason for the massive popularity of health tourism is the high quality of care that patients receive in hospitals and clinics.
 Hospitals are staffed with doctors who have studied and acquired training from countries like the UK, France, Germany and US, bringing their expertise back home to share and practice.
 Additionally, to ensure top quality care in hospitals, the local governments of health tourism destinations have started to enforce quality and patient safety standards, through a system of accreditation from organizations like JCI and ISO.

 Another reason why medical tourism is expected to grow and flourish in the upcoming years is because of the availability factor.
-Some procedures like stem cell therapy and certain types of heart valve transplantation are still considered experimental making them ineligible for medical insurance coverage European countries and the US.
-However, these procedures are readily available internationally and that too, at affordable prices.
+Some procedures like stem cell therapy and certain types of heart valve transplantation are still considered experimental making them ineligible for medical insurance coverage in European countries and the US.
+However, these procedures are readily available internationally at affordable prices.
+Moreover, a lot of American medical travelers go to Mexico for an array of stem cell therapy treatments.

 4. Great Convenience